-There are as many ways to follow Christ as there are humans beings, even if many seem not to avail themselves of the grace He offers.
-Some amongst these paths are more radical than others, and by ‘radical’ we mean ‘back to the very root’, as in, how did Christ Himself actually live?
+There are as many ways to follow Christ as there are humans beings, even if many seem not to avail themselves of the grace Our Saviour offers.
+Some amongst the paths to sanctity are more radical than others, and by ‘radical’ we mean ‘back to the very root’, as in, how did Christ Himself actually live?
 The closer to that ideal, the easier it is to attain the end that the Son of God Himself willed for us, eternal life with Him.
 Better to take the short-cut than the round-about way.

-Many followed the charismatic Francis, eventually hundreds, even thousands, but he had no idea of starting an Order, nor how to do so, inimical to the free-spirit way he himself lived.
-But an Order, eventually many Orders, for there are now many kinds of Franciscans, did develop around him, even as he lay dying on the dirt floor of his cell in 1226 at the age of 44.
+Many followed the charismatic Francis, eventually hundreds, even thousands, but he had no idea of starting an Order, nor how to do so, inimical to the free-spirited way he himself lived.
+But an Order did develop around him, eventually many Orders, for there are now many kinds of Franciscans.

 We could learn much form Saint Francis, that the world will be what it is, from political fiascos, ecclesiastical scandals, earthquakes and signs in the sky, but what matters most is the human soul and its relation to God, manifested in how it relates to His creatures.

 Even a tinge of the love, spirit and enthusiasm of Francis would carry us a long way to heaven.

 Ora pro nobis, Frater Francesco!